How Social Media Is Destroying Society?

 Q: How does social media affect mental health?

 A: Excessive social media use has been linked to increased rates of anxiety, depression, and loneliness.
-Constant comparison to others and the addictive nature of social media can negatively impact mental well-being.
+The constant exposure to curated and idealized versions of others’ lives can lead to feelings of inadequacy and low self-esteem.

 Q: What is privacy erosion?

-A: Privacy erosion refers to the gradual loss of privacy due to the collection, use, and dissemination of personal information individuals, organizations, or governments without consent.
+A: Privacy erosion refers to the gradual loss of privacy due to the collection, use, and dissemination of personal information individuals, organizations, or governments without the individual’s consent.